Councillors have rejected a revised traffic management scheme for INEOS’s shale gas site at Harthill in Rotherham – against the advice of officials.

 But as arrangements for the inquiry were being finalised, INEOS submitted changes to the proposed traffic management scheme.

-The new scheme included seven new passing places on the proposed lorry route and the additional use of stop-go boards and banksmen to control vehicle movements.
+The new scheme included new passing places on the proposed lorry route and the additional use of stop-go boards and banksmen to control vehicle movements.
 The company also dropped plans for a traffic regulation order to take control of the local road network when it wanted to bring in vehicles.

 The revisions were added as an emergency item to today’s planning board meeting at Rotherham Town Hall.

 The council’s highway officer, Ian Ferguson, told the meeting: